AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Create a category for the endpoint**

 Categories are used to organize services within Workspace.
 That is, a Workspace user can invoke a service that has a TaskManager endpoint by selecting a category within Workspace.
-When creating a TaskManager endpoint, you can either reference an existing category or programmatically create a new category.
+When creating a TaskManager endpoint, you can either reference an existing category or programmatically create a category.

 >[!NOTE]
 >